CharlesRethman/users-tasks-manager/README.md

 > Label: develop-tests-and-code-for-db

-`connect.test.ts` and `connect.ts` module.
+`connector.test.ts` and `connector.ts` module in directory `db/`.

-CRUD testing in `dbOps.test.ts` and CRUD operations in `dbOps.ts` module.
+CRUD testing in `dbOps.test.ts` and CRUD operations in `dbOps.ts` module in directory `db/`.

-The testing creates a collection of 'users', which are all deleted.
+The testing creates a collection of 'users' in MongoDB, which are all deleted (empty collection remains).

 ### 5. Develop Unit Tests and Write the Code for the Controllers